golemfactory/awesome-golem/README.md

 ### Provider:
 Follow the [Provider section](https://handbook.golem.network/provider-tutorials/provider-tutorial) of the handbook.

-## Testnet NGNT and Ether
+## Testnet GLM and Ether

+To receive some tGLM on [rinkeby zksync](https://rinkeby.zkscan.io/) you can run `yagna payment fund` followed by `yagna payment init --sender`.
+You no longer need test ETH to run your task golem, tx fees on zksync are paid in tGLM too.

+In case there is an issue with zksync, you can use the old erc20 payment driver:
+- Get some funds with `yagna payment fund --driver erc20`.
+- Enable sending for this account with `yagna payment init --sender --driver erc20`.
+- Run your task ( f.e. python blender examplpe ) with `--driver erc20` argument.

-If for any reason the faucet was unsuccessful, grab some testnet Ether via the [Rinkeby faucet](https://faucet.rinkeby.io/), send it to your node address (can be found with `yagna app-key list`, starts with "0x...") and run the payment setup command again `yagna payment init -r`.
+If for any reason the faucet was unsuccessful, grab some testnet Ether via the [Rinkeby faucet](https://faucet.rinkeby.io/), send it to your node address (can be found with `yagna app-key list`, starts with "0x...") and run the payment steps again `yagna payment fund --driver erc20` followed by `yagna payment init --sender --driver erc20`.

 If you have the MetaMask browser extension installed you can also try the [MetaMask faucets](https://faucet.metamask.io).
 Change to Rinkeby test network by clicking at the top on 'Main Ethereum Network' and select Rinkeby.